francabrera/ibmqx-user-guides/rst/full-user-guide/introduction.rst

 develop an intuition for a completely different (and often surprising) set of laws.

-Our goal with the IBM Quantum Experience is to introduce this world through a set of short tutorials in our User Guide, and by providing the hands-on opportunity to experiment with operations on a real quantum computing processor.
+Our goal with the IBM Q experience is to introduce this world through a set of short tutorials in our User Guide, and by providing the hands-on opportunity to experiment with operations on a real quantum computing processor.
 This way, we hope to foster a quantum intuition in